Louisville gunman opens fire on protesters; at least 1 dead, authorities say

 "Just about 9 p.m., there were reports of shots fired in Jefferson Square Park.
 Calls then came in that Sheriff’s Department personnel were in the park performing life-saving measures on a male who eventually died at the scene.
 A short time later, we got a report of another shooting victim at the Hall of Justice.
 That person was taken to University Hospital with non-life threatening injuries."

-Officers cleared the park completely and have secured the entire area so homicide detectives can conduct their investigation.
+Officers cleared the park completely and secured the area so homicide detectives could conduct their investigation.
 Detectives are trying to gather as much information as possible in order to identify all who were involved in the incident.

 BID TO TEAR DOWN ANDREW JACKSON STATUE IN DC'S LAFAYETTE PARK LEADS TO CHARGES FOR 4